 Here are things Buck says you can do to entice earthworms to take up shop in your backyard:

 - Reduce chemical usage in your gardens.
 Pesticides and herbicides can be detrimental to the overall health of earthworms and soil microbes.
-So, opt for organic methods to control pests and weeds, or integrated pest management strategies instead of chemicals as your first line of defense.
+So, opt for organic methods to control pests and weeds, or integrated pest management strategies.
+Choose those methods over chemicals as your first line of defense.

 - Plant cover crops (a living crop planted in fall to provide green cover over winter), or leave plant residue in your gardens over winter to provide habitat, food, and organic matter for earthworms year-round.